 The Nevada Silver State Stars Quality Rating and Improvement System offers a systematic rating scheme to assess the quality of child care centers, but it also offers a terrific toolkit for teachers and administrators working to up their game as educational professionals.

-Early childhood is recognized as birth through second grade in Nevada.
+Early childhood is recognized as birth through third grade in Nevada.
 All preschool teachers in public settings must hold a state-issued teaching license.
 To achieve state licensure to teach preschool in Nevada, you must complete the following steps:

 |Complete an Approved Educator Preparation Program in Early Childhood Education|

 |Apply for an Initial Teaching License in Nevada|